Henry M. Rowan College of Engineering

 Project Lead the Way

-A Guidance Counselor Conference for Project Lead the Way (PLTW) will be held on Thursday, January 17, 2013 at Rowan University from 8:00 am to 3:00 p.m.
-We will be meeting in the Atrium in Henry Rowan Hall located off of Bowe Boulevard and across from Parking Lot M1.
-There is no registration fee for this conference and a light breakfast and lunch will be provided.
+A Project Lead the Way (PLTW) STEM Conference will be held on Wednesday, January 11, 2017 at Rowan University from 8:00 am to 3:00 p.m.
+There is no registration fee for this conference and morning coffee and lunch will be provided.

 HIGH SCHOOL DESIGN COMPETITION

-Project Lead The Way (PLTW) is geared towards helping middle school and high school students who are interested in a career in engineering and technology.
-Project Lead the Way partners with higher educational institutions to promote pre-engineering courses in the nation’s high schools, and provides an integrated math, science, and technology curriculum in the middle schools.
+Project Lead The Way (PLTW) supports K-12 students who are interested in a career in science, engineering and technology.
+Project Lead the Way partners with higher educational institutions to promote STEM courses in the nation’s high schools, and provides an integrated math, science, and technology curriculum in K-8 schools.

 As a State of New Jersey Affiliate to Project Lead the Way, Rowan University will:

 - Conduct three phases of technical assistance for those participating in PLTW, most of which is related to curriculum and instruction for middle school and high school personnel

 - Implement the PLTW certification process for participating schools

 - Conduct a variety of promotional and awareness programs for school counselors.

 Project Lead the Way offers resources to K-12 teachers that strengthens student opportunities in engineering or science throughout the state, and the College of Engineering is pleased to support this program.